Spontaign/serverless-cms/CONNECTING.md

 ### Edit the Cognito User Pool to not allow Sign Ups

 You probably do not want anyone to be able to sign up for an account to your content management system.
 Instead, you can go to the Cognito User Pool and turn off the ability to sign up.
-For this system, you will manage users from the Cognito User Pool.
+For this system, you handle adding and editing all of the users from the Cognito User Pool in the AWS Console.

 From the AWS Console go to Cognito and select the User Pool created for this project and then edit the section that includes **User sign ups allowed?**: